 The UF MHA program develops engaged early health care careerists to use evidence-based strategies to improve healthcare quality, affordability, and access.
 We provide students with fundamental knowledge using a cohort model in a campus-based setting that emphasizes experiential learning and data-driven problem solving both in the classroom and in the practice environment.
 Students will develop proficiency to detect, analyze, manage and respond to critical administrative issues in both provider and non-provider healthcare organizations.
 Our program embraces ethical conduct and professionalism, diversity and inclusion, practitioner involvement and team-based learning.
 Faculty inform practice with research and service to the community.

 The Full-Time Master of Health Administration (MHA) Degree is completed during two years of study.
+Beginning in the Fall and ending in the Spring of the second year.
 The curriculum for the MHA consists of 21 courses totaling 57 credit hours.
 Students are required to complete a summer internship between their first and second year of the program.

 The Part-Time Master of Health Administration (MHA) Degree is designed to meet the needs of a select group of students who are working full-time.
 This degree can be achieved in 3 years with completion of 57 credit hours comprised of on-campus daytime courses, a few online course requirements, and a required internship.
 Students must be able to attend the regularly scheduled on-campus classes.